Breaka84/Spooq/readme.rst

 Online Documentation
 =====================

-For a more details please consult the online documentation at |Onlinedocs|.
+For a more details please consult the online documentation at |Onlinedocs|

 Changelog
 ============